strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     <TabItem value="TEMPLATE" label="New repo & prebuilt template ✨">

     4.a.
 Click on the **Use template** button.
-If you are creating a project for the first time, you may first have to select GitHub as git provider and then you will see the option to use a template.
+If you are deploying a project for the first time, you may first have to select GitHub as git provider and then you will see the option to use a template.

     4.b.
 In the *Create repository with template* modal, choose: